-- The combat system is satisfying and incredibly brutal in Dying Light.
+- The combat system in Dying Light is gratifying and extremely brutal.

-- Dying Light has a rich and immersive story that keeps players engaged and invested in the game world.
+- Dying Light features a captivating and immersive storyline that keeps players engaged and invested in the game’s world.

-- Dying Light has a few animation issues which may be spotted as lip sync issues and some minor glitches.
+- Dying Light has a few animation issues that can be noticed as lip sync problems and minor glitches.